MineInAbyss/shared-gradle/README.md

 Adds Kotlin, shadowjar and slimjar plugins.
 Applies our KotlinSpice platform of dependencies.

+- `kotlinVersion: String` Version of Kotlin which currently should match the version of the dependency included in the convention.
+(In the future this will hopefully automatically be resolved for you.

 ### com.mineinabyss.conventions.papermc

 Adds paper dependencies, process resources task which replaces `${plugin_version}` in plugin.yml with the project's `version`.
 Targets JVM 16.